 Here are 4 travel blogging tips I’ve learned so far

 Travel blog itself is not a niche anymore, I think.

 Well, maybe it’s still a niche, but not THAT niche.

 In the beginning, I had a difficult time trying to figure out what MY niche should be.
-Should it be female solo traveller?
+Should it be a female solo travel blog?
 Nope, I don’t travel solo a lot.
 Should it be budget travel?
-Nope, I also want some luxes sometimes.
+Nope, I also want some luxury sometimes.
 Should it be student travel on a budget?
-Another nope, as I’m no longer a student! (phew)
+Another nope, as I’m no longer a student (phew)!